 In the long run, you will find it cheaper to pay for cleaning or whitening at a practice that does not offer over-the-top deals than rushing to cash in an attractive offer.

-Red Flag 3: You need expensive fluoride toothpastes.
+Red Flag 3: You need expensive fluoride toothpaste.

-Fluoride toothpastes are unnecessary for most adults because drinking water and over-the-counter toothpastes contain enough fluoride to prevent cavities.
+Fluoride toothpaste is unnecessary for most adults because drinking water and over-the-counter toothpaste contain enough fluoride to prevent cavities.

-In most instances, it is unethical to sell costly fluoride toothpastes to a patient who does not have a ton of cavities.
+In most instances, it is unethical to sell costly fluoride toothpaste to a patient who does not have a ton of cavities.

 Red Flag 4: You need veneers.

-Selling veneers is lucrative.
-Many dentists try to push them on their patients.
+Selling veneers are lucrative.
+Many dentists try to push them to their patients.